-While the software is ideal for people with very complicated medical issues, it's also good for people who want to keep a running history of their health records in one place.
-You can easily share the information with doctors and make sure all your information is in one place.
+You can easily share the information with doctors, ensuring all of your information is accessible in one place.
 In addition, the information can't be accessed without your username and password, and you decide what information is important for emergency responders to know in the viewable PDF.

-The downside to the software is its ease of use.
-Since it's very complicated and there are so many tabs, it's easy to get lost in the interface.
-The data entry process wasn't designed to make it easy on the user.
-Often, I'd try to enter data into empty boxes and was met with error messages because I had to enter information in other places first or had to check a box.
-In addition, the help tools aren't very effective.
+The data entry process isn't easy either - we were met with several error messages during testing.
+In addition, the help tools aren't very helpful.
 This is evidenced by the word document included on the drive, which provides step by step instructions on how to setup your profile.

 To evaluate the comfort, we wore the Key 2 Life Sport each day for a week while working, exercising and running errands.
 The Key 2 Life Sport delivered superb levels of comfort in a range of scenarios.
 The Velcro strap design is ideal because you can customize the fit to your preferences.
 However, it lacks a leverage loop, which ensures the fit stays tight.
 So, over the day, it can get a little loose, requiring you to adjust the strap.